RickStrahl/BlogPosts/2018-03/Creating-a-generic-Markdown-Page-Handler-in-ASP.NET-Core/CreatingAGenericMarkdownPageHandlerInAspNetCore.md

 }
 ```

-The main controller code reads the path from `Context.Items` and then checks to ensure the file exists.
+The main controller code reads the model from `Context.Items`, retrieves the original path and then checks to ensure the file exists.
 If it does reads the markdown from disk and passes it to a helper that populates the model.

 The `ParseMarkdownToModel()` helper tries to extract a title and parses the markdown to HTML and stores those values on the model.
 The resulting model is then fed to the view specified in the folder configuration.